Here’s a hot new-but-old health trend you probably never could have predicted: mustard baths.

 As we’ve previously written, baths are effective treatments for improving mental well-being, but this is particularly true of baths that contain soothing botanicals like mustard powder.
 It’s as good for your mind as it is for your body.

 A Pre-Fab Mustard Bath Mix That We Love

 Our team likes Dr. Singha’s Ayurvedic Mustard Bath/ Therapeutic Bath Salts, which is made by Master acupuncturist Dr. Shyam Singha.

 This formula blends mustard seed powder with wintergreen, eucalyptus, rosemary, and thyme essential oils for added aromatherapy.

 All of these essential oils have natural anti-inflammatory properties that help relieve tension.
-And if you make your mustard bath with hot water (around 100 to 102 degrees, which is jacuzzi-level heat,) it will also deeply relax your muscles, which has been shown to help with insomnia.
+And if you make your mustard bath with hot water (around 100 to 102 degrees F, which is jacuzzi-level heat,) it will also deeply relax your muscles.
+Studies show that this can help with insomnia.